aytugsaygi/aytugsaygi/README.md

 - 🌱 I’m currently learning **Java.**

-- 💬 Ask me about **Coding and Technical Drawning.** I love discussing these topics!
+- 💬 Ask me about **Coding and Technical Drawning.** I love discussing about these topics!

 - 📫 Reach out to me at: **saygiaytug@gmail.com**